pact-foundation/pact-js/README.md

 Test runners like AVA and Jest may run tests in parallel.
 If you are seeing weird behaviour, configured your test runner to run in serial.

-See #124 for more background.
+See issue [#124](https://github.com/pact-foundation/pact-js/issues/124) for more background.

 ### Debugging